WildCodeSchool/simple-mvc/README.md

 ### Windows Users

+:heavy_exclamation_mark: To do BEFORE CLONING REPOSITORY :heavy_exclamation_mark: :

-If you develop on Windows, you should edit you git configuration to change your end of line rules with this command :
+If you develop on Windows, edit your git configuration to change your end of line rules with this command :

 `git config --global core.autocrlf true`

+Then clone this Repository safely :white_check_mark:

 ## Example